For characters seen throughout the series, such as the Big Daddies, Little Sisters and Splicers, please see here.

 Voiced by: Karl Hanover

 "I'm Atlas, and I aim to keep you alive."

 An Irish fisherman who guides Jack over his shortwave radio.
 He brought his wife and son to Rapture in search of a better life, but is now desperately trying to get them out.
 He is gradually revealed to be the leader of the Anti-Ryan rebellion.
 'Atlas' is later revealed to be a persona adopted by Frank Fontaine, who has been manipulating Jack even before the game begins.He serves as a major player in the second half of Bioshock Infinite: Burial At Sea, demanding for Elizabeth's assistance in escaping from Fontaine's Department Store.

 Accent Relapse: Fontaine goes from an Irish accent to a Bronx one when he reveals himself.

 Amusingly, the guy who voiced Atlas is actually Irish, doing an exaggerated version of an Irish accent.
 So, you end up with an Irish guy voicing a wiseguy pretending to be an Irish guy.

 Action Survivor: He's one of the few remaining citizens who isn't spliced, though that changes once Jack recovers and begins hunting him.
-In a panic, he dowses himself with massive quantities of ADAM until he's unrecognizable.
+In a panic, Atlas/Fontaine douses himself with massive quantities of ADAM until he becomes unrecognizable.

 Bad Samaritan: He arranged for Jack to return to Rapture in the first place.
 Under the guise of a rebel who is fighting Ryan's regime, he coldly manipulates Jack into killing Ryan and handing the keys of the city over to Atlas.